smallrye/smallrye-mutiny/README.md

 In addition, Mutiny offers converters to interact with other popular libraries and [Kotlin](https://kotlinlang.org/).

+## 👓 Mutiny workshop examples

+You can learn about Mutiny from the [documentation and website](https://smallrye.io/smallrye-mutiny).

+This repository also contains the [Mutiny workshop examples](workshop-examples) that cover the common concerns through self-contained executable [JBang](https://www.jbang.dev/) scripts.

 ## 📦 Build instructions

 Mutiny is built with Apache Maven, so all you need is: